RealWagmi/anon-integration-guide/projects/beefy/README.md

-# beefy

-Beefy Multichain Yield Optimizer allows you to earn the highest APYs across 20+ chains with safety and efficiency in mind
+# Beefy Multichain Yield Optimizer

+Beefy allows you to earn the highest APYs across 20+ chains with safety and efficiency in mind.

+## Common Tasks

+1. **Portfolio**
+    - My TVL on @beefy
+    - Show all my positions on @beefy
+    - Value of my "Seamless USDC" position on @beefy on Base chain
+    - Show APR of all my positions on @beefy

+## Available Functions

+- `getMyPositionsPortfolio`: Show the vault positions in the user portfolio.
+For each position, show the tokens in the pool, the type of pool, the amounts of tokens, the APR yield, and the dollar value of the position.

 ## Installation